yantiz/Multi-User-Blog/README.md

 ## Technologies that are used
 - Front end: Jinja2
 - Web framework: webapp2
-- Backend: Google cloud datastore
+- Backend: Google Cloud Datastore

 ## Options that are available to users